 Hydrangeas signify a mythical American summer, as iconic as Fourth of July fireworks and barbecues.
 The orbed clusters of flowers hang from branches throughout June, July, and into fall and even sometimes make it into dried flower arrangements in the winter.

-But here’s a surprising fact: only four species of hydrangeas are native to North America.
+But here’s a surprising fact: only five species of hydrangeas are native to North America.
 Even more surprising?
 One of these native species has been cultivated to be pollen-free—a disaster for pollinators.
 Scroll on to learn more and find out where to find native hydrangeas.

 Let’s talk about what native hydrangeas deliver.